Colombia’s New Gun Law Could Invoke Another Episode of Violent Vigilantism

 This saga appears surreal and counterintuitive; after all, a government probably ought to reduce the number of freely available guns to build a peaceful post-conflict society.
 Colombia’s security situation, unsurprisingly, is most challenging and complex, given the many actors, transformations of non-state order courtesy of the FARC-EP demobilization, and amount of illicit resources.

-Nevertheless, it is difficult to claim ignorance when arming private citizens as part of public policy to tackle those issues has only suboptimal results.
+Nevertheless, it is difficult to claim ignorance when arming private citizens as part of a public policy to tackle those issues has only suboptimal results.
 In Colombia, the issue of private security comes with loads of baggage.

 History of Paramilitaries